What is scraped content?

 A honeypot is a fake area of a website that is designed to attract bots.
 It appears to be a legitimate part of the website but is hidden from regular users.

-When a bot accesses the honeypot, it can be identified as a bot and its IP address can be logged.
+When a bot accesses the honeypot, it can be identified and its IP address can be logged.

-This IP address can then be added to a blacklist to prevent the bot from accessing the website in the future.
+This IP can then be added to a blacklist to restrict it from accessing the site.

 Blocking bots with JavaScript code